When Insight Isn’t Bringing Relief

 Carrying Less Alone

-People do feel lost at times.
-More often, they come to therapy because they’re tired of holding everything together by themselves.
+More often, they come because they’re tired of holding everything together by themselves.